Majorant series for the $N$-body problem: Discretization of the time-renormalized -body equations

 \section{Discretization of the time-renormalized $N$-body equations}

 We now consider the implicit mid-point rule discretization of the equations (\ref{eq:Nbodytau}).
-The implicit midpoint rule gives, for small enough values of $\tau$, an approximation of the solution of the initial value problem (\ref{eq:Nbodytau})--(\ref{eq:icondtau}).
-We want to obtain majorants of the power series expansions in powers of $\tau$ of the local errors of the implicit midpoint approximation of the solution of (\ref{eq:Nbodytau})--(\ref{eq:icondtau}).
+The implicit midpoint rule gives, for small enough values of the step-zie $h$ in $\tau$, an approximation of the solution of the initial value problem (\ref{eq:Nbodytau})--(\ref{eq:icondtau}).
+We want to obtain majorants of the power series expansions in powers of the step-size $h$ of the local errors of the implicit midpoint approximation of the solution of (\ref{eq:Nbodytau})--(\ref{eq:icondtau}).
+The main goal of the present section is to show that, with the time-renormalization function (\ref{eq:s}), it makes sense discretizing the time-renormalized equations with constant time-steps, without drastically degrading the accuracy during close encounters.